 October – National Substance Abuse Prevention Month

 There’s a sense of change in the air whenever October rolls around.
 It’s time to turn the page on one season and look forward to the next.
 That’s why it’s so fitting that President Trump has declared October 2020 as National Substance Abuse Prevention Month.
-The country is renewing its efforts to break the grip of substance abuse, save lives, and strive to create a stronger and healthier country.
+The country is renewing its efforts to break the grip of substance abuse, save lives, and create a stronger and healthier country.

-There is a renewed commitment in this country to help those who struggle with substance use disorder (SUD).
+There is a renewed commitment to help those who struggle with substance use disorder (SUD).
 We lose more lives to SUD than any other preventable condition.
 A study by the National Institute of Health, and paid for by the National Institute on Alcohol Abuse and Alcoholism (NIAAA), found that about 10 percent of U.S. adults have had a drug use disorder at some time in their lives.

 According to the National Center for Drug Abuse Statistics (NCDAS), there have been 700,000 drug overdose deaths in the United States since 2000.
 By April of this year, poison centers in the U.S. handled a staggering 18,354 opioid exposure cases.
 Most of these cases came from California, Delaware, Texas, and Florida.